-Under natural conditions, groundwater in the Prairie du Chien and Jordan would discharge to the Minnesota River.
-However the flow patterns are influenced currently by dewatering operations at the Kraemer Quarry located approximately 1,000 feet west of the Dump and immediately south and southwest of the Landfill.
-Groundwater pumping at the quarry produces a cone of depression causing the local flow to generally move toward the quarry sump away from the river.
+The Site is located in close proximity to the Minnesota River channel.
+Under natural conditions, groundwater in the unconsolidated material, the Prairie du Chien, and the Jordan would discharge to the Minnesota River (or into associated lakes and wetlands that discharge to the river).
+However, the groundwater flow patterns near the Site are currently influenced by the long-term dewatering operations at the Kraemer Quarry located approximately 1,000 feet west of the Dump and immediately south and southwest of the Landfill, which has a significant impact on current and future risks.
+The Site is also periodically influenced by flooding on the adjacent Minnesota River.
+The following sections summarize the conceptual site model and associated potential pathways and receptors for three scenarios: (1) current conditions with dewatering at Kraemer Quarry, (2) periodic flood conditions, and (3) predicted future conditions after dewatering at Kraemer Quarry ceases.
+Ultimately, the primary receptor for groundwater at the Site is the Minnesota River, but the pathway to the river varies for each scenario as discussed below.

+Current Conditions

+The water table in the vicinity of the Site is generally present below the unlined waste, either in unconsolidated materials above the bedrock or in the uppermost bedrock.
+In some areas of the Site, the waste is in contact with the bedrock and at times there is perched water within the waste.
+Wetlands are adjacent to the north and east sides of the Dump, which drain to Black Dog Lake and the river.
+The Black Dog Preserve Calcareous Fen is to the east of the Dump.
-This is most apparent at the Landfill where the groundwater table in the Prairie du Chien under the Landfill flows directly southwest toward the quarry sump with an approximate hydraulic gradient of 0.25 feet per feet (ft/ft).
-It is possible that to the north of the Landfill near the river there is a groundwater divide.
-The newly installed monitoring wells (MW-11, MW-12, and MW-13) were measured with water levels higher than the river elevation.
-However water levels measured directly after the wells’ installation in 2019 were during flood conditions and therefore additional monitoring is warranted.

-At the Dump the groundwater flow appears less influenced by the dewatering at the quarry.
-Flow direction appears to be to the northwest based on the June 2019 groundwater level measurements with an approximate hydraulic gradient of 0.01 ft/ft.
+Groundwater pumping at the adjacent quarry produces a cone of depression causing the groundwater at most (if not all) of the Site to generally be captured by the quarry sump rather than river.
+The water collected by the Kraemer Quarry dewatering is discharged to the river at an outfall west of the Landfill (see Figure 3).
+The effect of the dewatering is most apparent at the Landfill where the groundwater flow direction in the water table aquifer in the Prairie du Chien under the Landfill is directly southwest toward the quarry sump with an approximate hydraulic gradient of 0.25 feet per foot (ft/ft).
+At the Dump, the groundwater flow may be less influenced by the quarry dewatering.
+The flow direction at the Dump appears to be to the northwest based on the June 2019 groundwater level measurements with an approximate hydraulic gradient of 0.01 ft/ft.
+However, it is anticipated that groundwater in the water table aquifer under the Dump is ultimately captured by the Kraemer Quarry pumping (i.e., it does not continue flowing toward the river).